spanner/radiant-forum-extension/README.markdown

 * rss feeds at several levels
 * email monitoring of topics
 * textile-formatted messages with html whitelisting
-* message attachments (if permitted)
+* message attachments

-but I've tried to keep it clean and simple on the inside.
-This is helped by the fact that all the user-management is in the reader extension, so you should find it very easy to adapt and extend.
+but I've tried to keep it clean and simple both inside and out.
+This is helped by the fact that all the user-management is in the reader extension, so you should find this one very easy to adapt and extend.

 The forum was derived long ago from Beast and the bones will still be visible here and there.
 It has been in use on various sites in various versions for the last two years, but in consolidating it here and making it ready for publication I've pretty much refactored the whole thing.
 Some of it is quite new, then, and may have exciting new bugs in it.